|

 Micro transducer, 2005.

-smoker took a puff every 23 seconds.
-An ISO-programmed machine will
+average smoker took a puff every 23 seconds.
+An ISO-programmed

-take a puff every 60 seconds.
-Add on the average 1.6 seconds for the
+machine will take a puff every 60 seconds.
+Add on the average 1.6 seconds

-duration of the puff itself, and the machine should be taking one puff
+for the duration of the puff itself, and the machine should be taking one

 ISO